alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

 function makeAPICall() {
   // Show notification about API call console.log('Calling some API.')

+  // Get the data
+  console.log('Data received from the API.')
 }

 // Function to process the API data